Different types of file downloads require different code strategies. This page outlines various strategies you may take.Documentation Index

 JavaScript/Dynamic Downloads

 Dynamic downloads occur when a file download is triggered by JavaScript events directly in the browser, without a direct URL.
+To handle dynamic downloads:- Use

-method to trigger and capture the download directly in the browser. - Retrieve the file metadata (URL and title).
+capture_downloadmethod to trigger and capture the download directly in the browser. - Retrieve the file metadata (URL and title).

 Downloads Requiring Cookies/Session

 Some sites require the download to occur within the same browser session that accessed the page, making AWS Lambda unsuitable.
+In these cases:- Follow the same approach as dynamic downloads, handling the download directly in the browser context using